Leading Vacuum Pump Manufacturers

 Entrapment Pump

-Entrapment pumps trap gases.
-They do this by heating or cooling the gases so that they become much easier to catch.
-There are two main types of entrapment pumps: cryo and ion.
+Entrapment pumps capture gases by either heating or cooling them to make them easier to trap.
+There are two main types of entrapment pumps: cryo and ion pumps.

-In addition, all vacuum pump systems are either wet or dry.
+Additionally, all vacuum pump systems can be categorized as either wet or dry.

 Wet Vacuum Pump